Categories

 2. Product recalls and seizures

-3. Detainment as US border
+3. Detainment at US border entry point

 4. Legal action and criminal penalties